allarabuendia/allarabuendia/README.md

 #### Hi there 👋

 Welcome to my git page.
-I'm currently studing data science at The Bridge (Madrid).
+I´m a newly qualified data scientist.

+Here you can find some of my projects.
+In this space you can see how day by day Im learning new tools and libraries.

 #### Skills:
   - Python